 Give your Buyer’s Agent a chance

-Give your agent a chance to perform satisfactorily and not hold him or her responsible for a shortage of inventory or unavoidable multiple offers.
-Loyalty to an agent is usually warranted unless the agent shows little understanding of your key criteria or fails more than once to identify an alternative that you definitely feel would have worked well for you.
+Give your agent a chance to perform and not hold her or him responsible for a shortage of homes available or unavoidable multiple offers.
+Buying your first home comes with its stresses and roadblocks, but loyalty to an agent is usually warranted unless the agent shows little understanding of your key criteria or fails more than once to identify an alternative that you definitely feel would have worked well for you.

 Michael Edlen provides real estate counseling services to prospective buyers and sellers and has closed more than 1,450 sales.